-Dental Malpractice Insurance for Dentist
+Dental Malpractice Insurance for Dentists

-We greatly suggest checking different factors that matter when choosing an insurance provider and other important information about malpractice insurance.
+We suggest checking different factors that matter when choosing an insurance provider and other important information about malpractice insurance.

 According to Merriam-Webster, malpractice is “a dereliction of professional duty or failure to exercise an ordinary degree of professional skill or learning by one rendering professional services which result in injury, loss, or damage.”
-In easier terms, dental malpractice is a kind of deviation from the basics of care that leads to patient injury and even death due to negligent treatment or failure to diagnose and or treat.
-The patient may be able to sue for damages through the civil litigation process to compensate for his or her harm if they can prove that a certain dentist acted negligently to cause a patient such injury.
+In easier terms, dental malpractice is a deviation from the basics of care that leads to patient injury and even death due to negligent treatment or failure to diagnose and treat.
+The patient may be able to sue for damages through the civil litigation process to compensate for his or her harm if they can prove that a particular dentist acted negligently to cause a patient such injury.

-What is malpractice insurance for dentist?
+What is malpractice insurance for dentists?